-Thanks to the experience of our EnviroWater Group member, Clearfleau, in this field of application, in England and our broad-based presence in Russia, we were able to persuade the customer of EnviroChemie’s expertise.
-In retrospect, this proved to be a fortunate coincidence for the customer, because despite the corona lockdown, we were able to make this project a success with the help of our Russian subsidiary.
-During commissioning we supported and advised our Russian colleagues on site, via remote access to the automation technology.
+Thanks to the experience of our EnviroWater Group member, Clearfleau, in this field of application, in England and our broad-based presence were able to persuade the customer of EnviroChemie’s expertise.
+In retrospect, this proved to be a fortunate coincidence for the customer, because despite the corona lockdown, we were able to make this project a success with the help of our local subsidiary.
+During commissioning we supported and advised our colleagues on site, via remote access to the automation technology.

 In the meat industry, for example, wastewater with a high organic load is produced during the cleaning of production plants.Read more